 Bennett Arron is an award-winning writer, actor and stand-up comedian and is the only Jewish/Welsh comedian on the Comedy Circuit.
 He recently supported Ricky Gervais on some of his tour dates.
+He is also a much sought-after speaker on the subject of Identity Theft.
+(There is more information on this here ).

 Bennett recently presented the documentary The Kosher Comedian for the BBC.
 He has performed on Loose Ends, Not Tonight With John Sergeant, Glee Time (in which he hosted a series of six stand-up comedy shows), Large (a satirical sketch show for the BBC), Never Write Off The Germans (a panel game show for Radio 2) three series of What's The Story (a panel game show for BBC Wales) and he was a Presenter on Big Brother's Little Brother.
 Bennett is also a trained actor and appeared in the film Dead Long Enough alongside Michael Sheen.
+Bennett's acting showreel is here.

 Bennett directed and presented the documentary How To Steal an Identity for Channel 4; which was "Pick of the Day" in The Guardian and The Telegraph, described as “Fascinating and Disturbing” by the TV Times.
 Bennett was short-listed for a BAFTA.
 As a result of this, Bennett has become a much sought-after speaker on the subject of Identity Theft and has spoken at events throughout the UK as well as Italy, Poland and Australia.
-(Click here for more information on this and Testimonials).

 He recently bought the film rights for the critically acclaimed memoir Never Say Die by Melanie Davies and is currently looking for funding to make the film.